Skip to content

 When they are young, they follow us everywhere.
 They stick with us like monkeys clinging to tree branches, dive head-first into our cereal bowls, and crawl over the couch and our arms to sleep on our shoulders, and we love it.
 They look at us and meow these little heartwarming meows that make it incredibly hard to resist the already irresistible urge to bite them, and we love it.
 They ask for our attention, and we happily give it all to them.

-But like a teenager who never learns from their mistakes or a heavy smoker never planning to give up, we still love cats.
+But like teenagers who never learn from their mistakes or heavy smokers who never plan to give up, we still love cats.
 Even when they make the best definition for ‘bastards’, we still love them.

 We actually cannot but love them.